Dr. Jeff Steagall, Dean

 *BSAD 4780 should be taken near the conclusion of the program of study.

 And one of the following International courses:

 Students will continue taking courses in this area throughout their undergraduate program.
 Many of the courses in the Cross-Functional Core are prerequisites for other classes.
-Keeping this in mind and using department planning guides will assist students in selecting courses.
+Keeping this in mind and using department degree maps will assist students in selecting courses.

 The Functional Core exposes students to the traditional functional areas of business.
 Courses within the Functional Core include:

 Everyone working in business needs a knowledge of these areas.
 Students should take course work within the Functional Core as they are completing the courses within the Major Discipline.
 Many of the courses in the Functional Core are prerequisites for other classes.
 Keeping this in mind and using department degree maps will assist students in course sequencing.

 - GPA Requirement: Candidates for Goddard School minors, associate degrees, and bachelor of science degrees must complete all prerequisite and required business and economics courses with a grade of “C-” or higher.
 In addition, the cumulative Business Foundations GPA, Goddard School (major) GPA, and the overall university GPA must be 2.5 or higher.

 - Residency Requirement: Any student wishing to attain a certificate, minor, associate’s degree, or bachelor’s degree from the Goddard School must satisfactorily complete 50 percent of the total required course work and 60 percent of the upper-division requirements from the Goddard School.
 Furthermore, any transferred credit must be approved prior to beginning the program of study.